Certifying our agricultural supply

 Several studies have shown that a meticulous use of the DeciTrait® application can reduce the use of inputs by at least 20% (on average over a year) without impacting on yields.

-This is the idea behind the partnership with INRAE in Clermont-Ferrand and the Domaine des Hautes Glaces, which are currently testing old barley seed varieties.
-Studies on a selection of seeds from the Queyras (Hautes Alpes valley) should make it possible to obtain varieties that are more resistant to heat and drought in order to adapt to future climate change.
+This is the idea behind the partnership between INRAE in Clermont-Ferrand and Domaine des Hautes Glaces, who have been testing old barley seed varieties for many years.
+Studies on a selection of seeds from the Queyras (Hautes Alpes valley) and Atlas regions should result in varieties that are more resistant to the hotter, drier climate expected in the Trièves region as a result of climate change.
+Field selection of these varieties will also ensure their perfect adaptation to agroecological growing methods.

 Supporting research to protect orange and sour orange trees

-HLB (huanglongbing) – or Yellow Dragon Disease – is a bacterium carried by a particular insect.
-A major threat to citrus plantations, HLB attacks trees, causing premature leaf drop, stunted fruit growth and root rot.
+HLB (huanglongbing) – or Yellow Dragon Disease – is an insect-borne bacterium.
+A major threat to citrus plantations worldwide, HLB attacks trees, causing premature leaf drop, stunted fruit growth and root rot.
 No treatment exists to date.